ROCm/ROCm.github.io/hardware.md

 ### GPUs that may work, but which AMD does not officially support
-ROCm is a collection of software ranging from drivers and runtimnes to libraries and developer tools.
+ROCm is a collection of software ranging from drivers and runtimes to libraries and developer tools.
 Some of this software may work with more GPUs than the "officially supported" list above, though AMD does not make any official claims of support for these devices on the ROCm software platform.

 #### GFX7 GPUs
 ROCm has code to enable one chip from AMD's "gfx7" generation of GPUs.
-These GPUs do not reuqire PCIe atomics.
+These GPUs do not require PCIe atomics.

 * "Hawaii" chips, including the following GPUs:
   * AMD Radeon R9 290